grzeslawski/Quizzical-app/README.md

 Quiz with questions from open trivia database https://opentdb.com

 You can change API_URL in .env file.
-Generate own ulr from https://opentdb.com/api_config.php with other category or other difficulty.
+Generate own url from https://opentdb.com/api_config.php with other category or other difficulty.

 ## Online: